Summer Lecture Series – The second Sunday of each month, June – Sept., at 4:00 pm.

-We are developing a series of lectures – the second Sunday of each month, beginning in June.
-Please join us on Sunday, June 14th at the “Pool Building” on Clarke Road (next to the Windmill Building – our future home) for a wonderful talk by Brian Wallin about the Seaview Railroad.
-Stay tuned to this website for more information – and be sure you are on our email list!
-Email us at firstname.lastname@example.org.
+We are hosting a series of lectures to be held the second Sunday of each month, beginning in June.
+Please join us for these events at the “Clarke Lodge” on Clarke Road (next to the Windmill Building – our future home — follow directions to 170 Clarke Road, Narragansett).

 We do incur a cost to hold these events, so a $5 per person donation is suggested (VOLUNTARY), at the event.

 Also, the venue has limited seating.
 Please sign up for events at the links below to help us ensure adequate seating.

 August 14 — Dr. Joanne Pope Melish, Slavery in South County

 Dr. Joanne Pope Melish will present information about slavery in South County.